emer/axon/README.md

 		if ly.IsOff() {
 			continue
 		}
-		ly.(*Layer).InitActs() // ly is the emer.Layer interface -- (*Layer) converts to leabra.Layer
+		ly.(*Layer).InitActs() // ly is the emer.Layer interface -- (*Layer) converts to axon.Layer
 	}
 }
 ```

 * The emer interfaces are designed to support generic access to network state, e.g., for the 3D network viewer, but specifically avoid anything algorithmic.
 Thus, they should allow viewing of any kind of network, including PyTorch backprop nets.

-* There is also a `leabra.LeabraLayer` and `leabra.LeabraPrjn` interface, defined in [leabra.go](https://github.com/emer/leabra/blob/master/leabra/leabra.go), which provides a virtual interface for the Leabra-specific algorithm functions at the basic level.
-These interfaces are used in the base leabra code, so that any more specialized version that embeds the basic leabra types will be called instead.
-See `deep` sub-package for implemented example that does DeepLeabra on top of the basic `leabra` foundation.
+* There is also a `axon.AxonLayer` and `axon.AxonPrjn` interface, defined in [axon.go](https://github.com/emer/axon/blob/master/axon/axon.go), which provides a virtual interface for the Axon-specific algorithm functions at the basic level.
+These interfaces are used in the base axon code, so that any more specialized version that embeds the basic axon types will be called instead.
+See `deep` sub-package for implemented example that does DeepAxon on top of the basic `axon` foundation.

 * Layers have a `Shape` property, using the `etensor.Shape` type, which specifies their n-dimensional (tensor) shape.
 Standard layers are expected to use a 2D Y*X shape (note: dimension order is now outer-to-inner or *RowMajor* now), and a 4D shape then enables `Pools` ("unit groups") as hypercolumn-like structures within a layer that can have their own local level of inihbition, and are also used extensively for organizing patterns of connectivity.